7 Baby Sleep Routine Tips: How White Noise Can Help Your Little One—and You—Sleep Better

 Managing sound sensitivity with noise-cancelling headphones in a peaceful home environment

-If everyday sounds like typing, chewing, or even background music cause discomfort or distress, you may be experiencing sound sensitivity.
-Conditions like misophonia, hyperacusis, and sensory processing disorders amplify sounds, making them harder to handle.
-But with the right strategies and tools, managing sound sensitivity becomes achievable, empowering you to reduce noise impact and reclaim your peace of mind.
+If everyday sounds like typing, chewing, or background music leave you irritated or overwhelmed, you may be dealing with sound sensitivity.
+Conditions like misophonia, hyperacusis, and sensory processing disorders can amplify ordinary sounds, making them hard to tolerate.

 Understanding Sound Sensitivity Disorders